 1½ days of vacation leave for each calendar month.

-Employees may use up to four leave days during each fiscal year.
-Personal leave is charged to the employee’s unused sick leave time.
+Employees may use a maximum of four personal leave days during each fiscal year to be charged to the employee’s unused sick leave time.
 Personal leave days do not accumulate from year to year.
 For further information refer to Board Policy #6Hx-18-5.09.